- Yahtzee in Ancient Times

 in Ancient Times

 Dice have been used for millennia as a means of recreation and gambling.
-The earliest dice predate recorded history so their precise origin is unknown.
-It is believed that they may have evolved from the practice of throwing animals’ knucklebones as a fortune-telling method.
+They were the world’s first random number generators, paving the way for the introduction of games of chance.
 Examples of ancient dice games show up in the historical record from civilizations all around the world, including Egypt, Iran, and India.
 The invention of dice games led to a golden age in human advancement, spurring on the development of mathematical concepts like probability and game theory.

 - ~3000 BC - Sumerian Scorecard Fragment

 - ~2500 BC - Harappan Stone Dice